osodevops/kr/README.md

 # KR

-Kr is a tool for Kubernetes developers.
-It can be used to quickly collect and summarize all container error log entries generated in a Kubernetes cluster.
-These log entries would otherwise be individually accessible through kubectl (pod-by-pod).
+Kr is a tool for Kubernetes developers to quickly collect and summarize container error log entries produced by individual pods in a Kubernetes cluster.
+These log entries are individually (pod-by-pod) accessible through kubectl.
+Kr collects, filters and summarizes these error log entries.
+It's main use case is during the development phase or production debugging scenarios for quickly gaining insight on how a kubernetes cluster behaves.
+More sophisticated log processing, monitoring and alerting tools would be used for longer-term analysis.

 "kr" is based on the work made by Abhishek Tamrakar for "Krawl".
 "Krawl" relies heavily on the functionalities of "kubectl".